Mykonos: History

-Mykonos came under the control of the Romans during the reign of the Roman Empire and then became part of the Byzantine Empire until the 12th century.
+After the death of Alexander the Great, Mykonos was member of the League of the Islanders during the Hellenistic period.
+It came under the control of the Romans and then was part of the Byzantine Empire until the 12th century.
 In 1204, with the fall of Constantinople in the Fourth Crusade, Mykonos was occupied by Andrea Ghisi.
 The island was ravaged by the Catalans at the end of the 13th century and finally given over to direct Venetian rule in 1390.

 In 1537, while the Venetians still reigned, Mykonos was attacked by Hayreddin Barbarossa, the admiral of Suleiman the Magnificent and an Ottoman fleet established itself on the island.
-The Ottomans, under the leadership of Kapudan Pasha, imposed a system of self-governance comprising a governor and an appointed council of syndics.
-When the castle of Tinos fell to the Ottomans in 1718, the last of the Venetians withdrew from the region.
+Mykonos thus became part of the Ottoman Empire for almost three centuries, from 1537 to 1830.
+During this period, it was also known by the Turkish name "Mukene".
+The Ottomans, under the leadership of the Kapudan Pasha, imposed a system of self-governance comprising a governor and an appointed council of syndics.
+When the castle of neighbouring Tinos fell to the Ottomans in 1718, the last of the Venetians withdrew from the region.

 Up until the end of the 18th century, Mykonos prospered as a trading center, attracting many immigrants from nearby islands, in addition to regular pirate raids.
 In June 1794 the Battle of Mykonos was fought between British and French ships in the island's main harbor.